BradyDiamond/portfolio-page/README.md

 *  _html_
 ## Description

-_THis webpage consists of sections to describe me, showcase my work and link users to donation pages of some social causes i am passionate about_
+_This webpage consists of sections to describe me, showcase my work and link users to donation pages of some social causes i am passionate about_

 ## Setup/Installation Requirements

-* _this webite is availible through my gh-postings on WWW.github.com_
-* _my profile is located at https://github.com/BradyDiamond_
+* _this webite is availible through my profile located at https://github.com/BradyDiamond_

 ## Known Bugs